Constantin Popovici

-Constantin Popovici (born 2 October 1988 in Bucharest) is a Romanian platform diver.
+Constantin Popovici (born 2 October 1988) is a Romanian platform diver.
 In 2019, he became the first Romanian to achieve a first-place finish at a stop of the Red Bull Cliff Diving World Series.
 He is the 2022 European champion in the 27 metre high dive.
 He has won multiple medals as part of the Red Bull Cliff Diving World Series and he won the bronze medal in the 27 metre high dive event at the Abu Dhabi Aquatics Festival in 2021.
 For the 10 metre platform event at the 2008 Summer Olympics, he placed twenty-third overall.

 Background

 Popovici is a member of CSA Steaua Bucuresti Diving Club and is coached and trained by Avasiloaie Florin.

 Career

 2008: Olympic debut

 Popovici represented Romania at the 2008 Summer Olympics in Beijing, where he competed for the 10 metre platform event.
 He placed twenty-third out of thirty divers in the preliminary round, with a total score of 392.30, after six successive attempts.